JuliaTeachingCTU/Scientific-Programming-in-Julia/docs/src/lecture_12/lecture.md

 \end{align}
 ```

-- it is easy to check that if the sigma-points are propagated through an identity, they preserve the mean and variance.
+It is easy to check that if the sigma-points are propagated through an identity, they preserve the mean and variance.
 ```math
 \begin{align}
 \mu' & = \frac{1}{2d}\sum_{j=1}^{2d} (\mu + \sqrt{\Sigma}q_i)\\